TianyuLuo/STAC67/README.md

 # STAC67

 =========
-In this assignnment, we will use R software to solve statistical questions and intepret the results.
+In this assignnment, we will use R software to solve statistical questions and interpret the results.

 Currently working on this.
-Codes will be uploaded later.
+Assignnment description provided and code will be provided later.

-Assignnment worksheet provided.
+Exercise is uploaded.